chancegarcia/ubuntu-php-switcher/README.md

 # Ubuntu PHP Switcher
 Ubuntu PHP switcher is a simple script to switch your Apache and CLI configs quickly between major versions of PHP.
+This supports any version of php installed onto the ubuntu system

 If you support multiple products/projects that are built using either brand new or old legacy PHP functionality and you find it a pain to change config files continually this will make the whole process just one command.